 When Is It Necessary To Visit A Doctor?

 Generally, feeling itchy after shower can be dealt with by following some simple techniques.
 However, in some cases, excessive itching may be more than just dry skin.
-Conditions like multiple sclerosis may trigger the nerves in the skin to be overactive and cause itching (16).
+Conditions like multiple sclerosisi XA chronic, potentially disabling disease that affects the central nervous system (spinal cord and brain). may trigger the nerves in the skin to be overactive and cause itching (16).

 Psychogenic pruritus (itching not caused by dermatological, but psychological reasons) which may be a symptom of mental health issues is another possibility.
 A person dealing with mental health issues such as anxiety, depression, and OCD may have itchy skin (17).

-Why do I get hives after the shower?
+Why do I get a rash every time I shower?

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.